What activities are available?

 Our art department is on hand to support pupils in a range of general art projects, as well as offering dedicated sessions for completing coursework.

 In the Third Form, pupils join The Chindits, an introductory year providing a broad range of basic training.
+Our Fourth Form then have a compulsory year of CCF.
 From here, pupils can opt to join one of the three services we offer: Royal Navy, Army or Royal Marines.